Pontificia Universidade Catolica

 A minimum GPA of 3.00 plus Basic Portuguese (PORT-011) and Intermediate Portuguese (PORT-032) for students with no background in Spanish.
 Portuguese for Spanish Speakers (PORT-009) for those who are eligible to take this course.

 Pontifícia Universidade Católica do Rio de Janeiro (PUC - Rio) was founded in 1941 by the Jesuit Company becoming the first private institution of higher education in the country.
 Located since 1955 in the residential area of Gávea, PUC has a population of 11,000 undergraduate, 3,000 graduate and 4,500 extension students.
 Its lush but compact campus sits on a natural reserve at the feet of one of many Rio's isolated mountains.
-PUC - Rio is considered among the five top universities in Brazil and certainly one of the premier private research institutions of higher education in the country.
+PUC - Rio is considered among the top ten universities in Brazil and certainly one of the premier private research institutions of higher education in the country.

-Accommodation and Meals
+Accomodation and Meals

 International students are placed by The International Programs Central Coordination Office (CCCI) at PUC Rio into family homes, where they have the best chance to experience the Brazilian way of life and to speak everyday Portuguese.
 Most students have their own private room.
 Breakfast is included.
 Access to kitchen and laundry facilities and telephone is to be arranged by the student with the family.
-Most families live near the university, around 15+ minutes by city bus.

 Level of Program Support